OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-127.md

 ## Psalm 127:5

-> Fortunate is the person whose quiver is filled with them;
+> Blessed is the man whose quiver is filled;
 > They will not be put to shame
 > When they engage with their adversaries at the gate.